 There is a surfing school that practices at the far end of the beach.
 This surfer decided to brave the cold and rain.

+At the end of the beach is a trail that connects Garopaba's beach to the neighboring Siriu beach.
+I decided to walk the trail and check out the sand dunes on the other side.
 If the weather had been nicer, I could have gone boarding down the dunes.
 That seemed like it would be fun to try.
 Unfortunately, even after it stopped raining a couple of days later, the sand was still too wet to go boarding on.

 On the trail back from Siriu beach, it started pouring rain and I slipped in the mud and twisted my knee.
 Because it wasn't yet tourist season, there were no taxis to be found.
 I hobbled back to my room at the Hotel Pousada da Lagoa.
-The owner, Renato, and his wife took pity on my and invited me to join them for a simple dinner of potato soup and bread with herbed butter.
+The owner, Renato, and his wife took pity on me and invited me to join them for a simple dinner of potato soup and bread with herbed butter.
 It was a hearty warm soup that really hit the spot.

 The next day, it was still cold and rainy, and my knee was swollen to the size of a grapefruit.
 Renato and his wife drove me around looking for whales.
 We eventually found some near Imbituba.